 Structured data is a standardized format that provides relevant information about a webpage and organizes its contents into categories.
 For instance, on a recipe page, structured data would classify the ingredients, cooking time and temperature, calories, and other similar details.

-Structured data helps you to make your page more visible in search results, which can lead to higher CTR.
+Structured data will help you to make your site more visible in the search results, which can lead to a higher CTR.

-Miner Structured Data Checker will help you to find out if structured data are set for a particular URL, and if so, what type of data it is.
-You will use this Miner when you:
+Structured Data Checker will help you determine if structured data has been implemented on a particular URL, and if so, what type of data it represents.
+You will use this miner if you:

-Want to check, if the structured data are used correctly on your site, especially after initial implementation or after a variety of changes on the web that might affect them.
-If you want to monitor them continually, you can also use report Structured Data in Google Search Console.
+- Want to verify that the structured data is being used correctly on your website, especially after the initial implementation or after a number of changes on the site that may have an impact on it.
+For continuous monitoring, you can also use the Structured Data report in Google Search Console.

-Want to find out what kind of structured data are your competitors using, so you can get inspired.
+- Find out what structured data your competitors are using so you can get inspired.

-- Structured data found: Information, whether the structured data was or wasn’t found on the page.
+- Structured data found: Indicates whether the structured data was found on the page or not.

 - Markup type: Markup type.

-- Check rows with a value “no” which means that structured are not implemented.
-But if they should be implemented, you should rather check that out.
+- Check rows with a value of “No”, which means that the structured data is not implemented.
+However, if they should be implemented, you should take a closer look.

-- When analyzing your competition, focus on the type of structured data found and decide whether some of them are also useful for you to implement.
+- When you analyze your competitors, focus on the types of structured data that you find and decide if some of them would be useful for you to implement as well.